newjersey/dhs-oneapp/plan/README.md

-This folder documents USDS' initial thinking, design principles, and approach to the OneApp modernization.
+This folder documents USDS' initial goals, design principles, and metrics for the OneApp modernization.